Badge87/MHRiseScraperData/README.md

 # MHRiseScraperData

-Here you can find information about MHRise in the form of jsons.
+Here you can find information about Monster Hunter Rise in the form of jsons.

 # Contributing
 If you have any requests for additional information, feel free to ask them in the issue section.